 Based on different solubility of used binders in cyclohexanone, preparation of carbon inks based on PVC is much more complicated than mixing of carbon paste in ceramic mortal.
 Carbon graphite or glassy carbon powders are covered by thin film of cyclohexanone with dissolved PVC in corresponding carbon inks, therefore it is impossible to link the individual particles together by a binder as it is in the case of conventional paste electrodes.
 Due to low boiling point of cyclohexanone, it is evident that only paste liquids soluble in this solvent can be used at laboratory conditions.

-Compare with PW and PO, which are totally soluble in cyclohexanone, pasting liquids like VA, PP and SO create unspecific emulsions.
+In comparison with PW and PO, which are completely soluble in cyclohexanone, pasting liquids like VA, PP and SO create unspecific emulsions.
 It was observed that PW dissolves more slowly than PO.
 It should be mentioned that when CPEs are prepared, PO is more often used than PW.
 It turned out that PO is the best choice because it is totally soluble in cyclohexanone and the resulting carbon ink does not dry out too quickly during mechanical printing unlike the bare carbon ink containing only the organic solvent and PVC.

 Effect of paraffin oil content